ga4gh/vrs/docs/source/terms_and_model.rst

 * Implementations MUST enforce values interval.end ≤ sequence_length
   when the Sequence length is known.
-* Implementations MAY choose to provide a mechanism for ensuring that the type of sequence and the content of the state are compatible, but such behavior is not provided by the specification.
 * Alleles are equal only if the component fields are equal: at the same location and with the same state.
 * Alleles MAY have multiple related representations on the same